 As too many know, discovering fraud at the hands of a trusted insider can be devastating – on a number of levels.
 Fortunately, experts in investigating ‘occupational fraud’ are providing us with evidence-based insights to direct our anti-fraud efforts.

-Invest a few minutes in this 2024 update of our previous analysis of how fraud is detected – and then reflect on whether you are allocating adequate resources to the service that is, unarguably, your greatest ally in the detection of fraud in your organisation.
+Invest a few minutes in this global data on fraud detection – and then reflect on whether you are allocating adequate resources to the management of the system that is, unarguably, your greatest ally in the detection of fraud perpetrated from within your organisation.

 Unarguably?
 Yes.
-The results are unequivocal, and better yet, they have been replicated repeatedly, strengthening what researchers call their ‘validity’.
+The results are unequivocal, and better yet, they have been replicated repeatedly over a 30 year period, strengthening what researchers call their ‘validity’.
 They also have strong applicability across geographic regions, thanks to the Certified Fraud Examiners, specialists in detecting, investigating and resolving fraud cases, who contribute in-depth data from organisations around the globe to the biennial research undertaken by the Association of Certified Fraud Examiners.

 Not a fraud fundi?
 Don’t know the ACFE?
 Read our Fast Fraud Facts box first!